shrivatsashetty/programming-notes/SQL-Notes/ms_sql_server.md

 - [SQLShack](https://www.sqlshack.com/sql-server-training/)
 - [PopSQL](https://popsql.com/learn-sql)

-Yes, you're absolutely right!
-Microsoft SQL Server follows **T-SQL (Transact-SQL)**, which is an extension of the standard SQL (Structured Query Language).

 ### **What is T-SQL?**
 **T-SQL (Transact-SQL)** is Microsoft's proprietary extension of SQL that provides additional features beyond standard SQL.
 It includes:
 1. **Procedural Programming Features**: